11/2019 – Sad News from our Partner Church

 05/2016 – UUCM Welcomes Partner Church Minister and Family

 Reverend Tamás Tófalvi visited UUCM from our Partner Church in Szekelyszentmihaly, Transylvania.
 He was accompanied by his wife Kinga, who is an English teacher, and their 8-month old daughter.
-Connect to their Facebook site, and read more about Rev. Tamás Tófalvi and his family.
+Read more about Rev. Tamás Tófalvi and his family.

 During their 3-week stay in Milford, NH, the Tófalvis attended numerous church and local activities and visiting Boston, New York City, and the Maine coast.
 See photos from their visit.